 3. Master Defensive Driving

 Being a defensive driver can help you avoid mistakes while on the road.
-The basic gist of defensive driving is to anticipate dangerous situations and assume potential mistakes being made by other drivers.
-It’s preparing for and assuming the worst as you drive, making you take less unnecessary risks.
+The basic idea of defensive driving is to anticipate dangerous situations and assume potential mistakes being made by other drivers.
+It’s preparing for anything and assuming the worst as you drive, making you take less unnecessary risks.

 Some basic defensive driving tips include:

 - Maintain the speed limit.

 - Keep a 3-second buffer between you and other motorists.